Rickyocon/H2M-Work/README.md

 About This Project
-This project was created to solve a common yet frustrating challenge in enterprise IT environments: automating WinGet upgrades at scale using Microsoft Intune, without requiring user interaction or admin approval.
+This project was created to solve a common challenge in enterprise IT: automating WinGet upgrades silently and at scale using Microsoft Intune, without requiring user permissions, UAC prompts, or manual input.

 🎯 The Problem
-WinGet, Microsoft’s official package manager, is powerful — but out of the box, it is designed to run in a user context and struggles with:

-Lack of visibility when run under SYSTEM context
+Although WinGet is a powerful package manager, deploying it and running updates under SYSTEM context introduces several blockers:

+It's not available in the system’s PATH by default.

+Many packages are user-scoped and need per-user context to update.

+Microsoft’s documentation provides very limited guidance on enterprise deployment.

-UAC prompts for some updates
+UAC prompts and permissions interfere with automation.

-Inability to update user-scoped apps

-Poor documentation for enterprise deployment

 🔧 The Solution
-This project delivers a fully automated, Intune-deployable WinGet upgrade system, which:
+This project builds a complete, working solution that:

-Installs and configures PowerShell 7
+Installs PowerShell 7 to ensure compatibility and module access.

-Ensures WinGet is accessible in the SYSTEM environment

-Adds necessary system-level PATH entries

-Registers the App Installer package if required
+Installs (or ensures presence of) the App Installer package from the Microsoft Store.

-Runs regular, silent, SYSTEM-context WinGet upgrade jobs

-Avoids user prompts or the need for elevated permissions
+Adds WinGet to the system-level PATH so it’s recognized in SYSTEM context.

+Uses scheduled or Intune-triggered scripts to run winget upgrade commands under SYSTEM context—completely silently.

+🛠️ Order of Operations
+To successfully deploy this solution, use the following deployment sequence in Intune:

+PowerShell7.ps1

+Installs the latest version of PowerShell 7 (required for some module and compatibility support).

+Install App Installer from the Microsoft Store (User Context)

+WinGet is bundled with this.
+If it's not preinstalled, it must be deployed via Microsoft Store for Business or Company Portal in the user context.

+If unavailable, consider alternative offline installers or manual appx deployment (TBD).

+WingetSystemPath.ps1

+Adds the WinGet executable folder to the System PATH, allowing it to be recognized under SYSTEM context in scheduled tasks or Intune.

+WingetUpdates-SYSTEM.ps1

+Runs winget upgrade --all silently, system-wide.
+Only affects packages that are system-scoped.

+⚠️ Additional Notes
+WingetUpdates-USER.ps1 is an optional script that allows WinGet upgrades in user context.
+It still requires user interaction/UAC, so it's mostly useful for on-demand upgrades or troubleshooting.

+WinGet Registration Script is included to re-register the App Installer package.
+This is helpful if winget is not recognized in elevated PowerShell, even though it exists.

+Testing with PsExec.exe: During development, PsExec -s was used to launch PowerShell in SYSTEM context to simulate Intune behavior and verify winget recognition and functionality.

 ✅ Key Benefits
-No user interaction or UAC required
+No UAC or user interaction required

+Intune-managed, automated software updates

+Improved compliance, reduced attack surface

-Improves device hygiene and reduces vulnerabilities from outdated software
+Saves IT time and reduces risk from outdated apps

-Saves IT teams time by eliminating manual update tasks

-Improves endpoint compliance and security posture across the org

-This project was built and tested in a real-world deployment at H2M Architects + Engineers, and is adaptable for use in any modern enterprise leveraging Intune.
+Deployable to thousands of devices with confidence